Free Technical Seminars

 |3:00-4:00pm||Controlling The Beast….Don’t Fear Multi-Axis Machine Tools Presented by Mark Quartana, Regional Manager, DP Technology

 This presentation will review how easily one can take advantage of off-line programming for your multi-task and Swiss machines.
-By doing so you can use ESPRIT CAM to program these highly advanced machine tools, with factory certified and error-free nc code freeing up the machine to increase profits, increase accuracy, reduce material movement and energize the shop floor team.
+By doing so you can use the latest technologies available to program these highly advanced machine tools, with factory certified and error-free nc code freeing up the machine to increase profits, increase accuracy, reduce material movement and energize the shop floor team.

 |Thursday, October 5, 2017|